iNavFlight/OpenTX-Telemetry-Widget/README.md

 ## INAV Lua Telemetry Flight Status fork for EdgeTX / Horus, TX16S etc.

 This fork works for EdgeTX (2.5 dev of 2021-09-20 and later) and TX16S (Horus).
 It may not work elsewhere; specifically, it is not backwards compatible with OpenTX.
+Nivana has also been updated, but is untested.

 * Colours are somewhat correct
 * The main screen is not corrupted